Software Installation Guide - Freedom Scientific

 c:\package.exe /ExtractAdditionalSettings “c:\FS setup\AdditionalSettings.ini”

-After making any necessary customizations in AdditionalSettings.ini, make sure this file is located in the same folder as the installer before starting the installation.
+IMPORTANT: After making any required customizations, ensure the AdditionalSettings.ini file is located in the same directory as the installer before starting installation.

 Using /Layout to Download Installation Files for Offline Deployment